Washington Crossing Council: Ockanickon Scout Reservation

-Camp Ockanickon contains 15 campsites which are available to troops during the summer, and a sixteenth which is occupied by staff during the summer but is available for camping during the off-season.
-Currently, the camp hosts about five hundred Scouts and adult leaders during each of eight weeks of summer camp.
+Camp Ockanickon contains 16 campsites which are available to troops during the summer, and a seventeenth which is occupied by staff during the summer but is available for camping during the off-season.
+Currently, the camp hosts about four hundred Scouts and adult leaders during each of seven weeks of summer camp.
 Camp Ockanickon is notable for the GE Betz Science center, its air-conditioned dining hall, and the numerous awards it has received from the BSA National Office for excellence.
+Camp Ockanickon is approximately 240 acres in size and offers one of the largest merit badge programs in the Northeast Region with 80 badges offered at summer camp.